ikawrakow/ik_llama.cpp/github-data/discussions/316 - Mainline is now copying stuff from ik_llama.cpp.md

 👤 **jano403** commented on **2025-04-07** at **11:16:19**

 A based thing to do would be to license your repository under AGPL3.0, solves all problems.

+> 👤 **ikawrakow** replied on **2025-04-07** at **11:23:15**
+>
+> > A based thing to do would be to license your repository under AGPL3.0, solves all problems.
+>
+> Yes, I agree, it would have been better.
+But I didn't feel like juggling two different licenses, so just went with the original MIT license.
+>
+> On the other hand, the final outcome would not have been any different.
+Mainline will independently discover and implement the improvement I have made here without looking at my changes, not even once.
+I think this was made very clear by @JohannesGaessler's last comment.

 > 👤 **jano403** replied on **2025-04-07** at **11:29:07**
 >